 To address this message, configure both the Domain Controller used for initial Sync processes and the Domain Controllers which will be monitored for events.

-Go to Settings > Active Directory > Agents and click the Actions menu (⋮) on the newly onboarded agent, then select Configure Agent.
+Go to IdentityGraph > Connectors and select the Active Directory connector to open the Active Directory Agents page.
+Click the Actions menu (⋮) on the newly onboarded agent, then select Configure Agent.
 The Configure Agent page opens as a full-page view with the Agent Name, Description, and the Domain Controllers configuration section below.

 The Configure Agent page contains two tabs: Domain Controllers and Domain Controllers Filters.
 The Domain Controllers tab provides a field for the Domain Controller for Sync (LDAPS/LDAP) used for initial synchronization, and an Interface Mode selector with two radio buttons — Visual Mode and Text Mode — for entering the Event Polling Domain Controllers.
 Switching between modes preserves entered values.